hintron/nando-lang/readme.md

   chars and to print a string.
 Teaches arrays, strings, memory, pointers, data types.

+* Histogram: Process a text file and print a histogram of how many times each letter is used.
+Print to screen.

 * Treasure hunt: Follow a set of instructions to bit manipulate some garbled data and extract a secret message.
 This will teach bitwise operations, masking, data types, casting, etc.

+* Mini REPL: Make a mini repl/shell with some simple commands.

 * Image-in that!: Extract an image from garbled data and piece it together, like a jigsaw puzzle.
 Teaches bit manipulation, arrays, file IO.